 Related resources

 Princeton researchers used fMRI technology to measure brain activity in cluttered versus organized environments.
 They found that physical clutter competes for attention resources, reducing the brain's ability to focus and process information.
 Participants in organized spaces showed increased activity in prefrontal cortex regions associated with goal-directed behaviour and decreased activity in areas linked to distraction.
 Task completion rates improved by 44% in clean environments, with participants reporting significantly less mental fatigue after concentrated work sessions.
+This is one of the most practical psychological benefits of cleaning your room or home office.

 The mere presence of clutter reduces working memory capacity.
 Working memory is your brain's temporary storage system for information you are actively using, essential for complex tasks like writing, problem-solving, and planning.
 Research published in the Journal of Neuroscience demonstrated that visual complexity in the environment directly reduces available working memory resources.
 When your desk or workspace contains multiple unrelated items, your brain must actively suppress attention to these objects, consuming cognitive resources that could be directed toward your actual work.
 Clean workspaces preserve working memory for productive tasks.